ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-02-aws-sysops-security.md

 When using an API there are two options to use the temporary security credentials: add the session token to the HTTP header or adding it to the query string parameter `X-AMZ-Security-Token`.

 Overall, this service seems to be a backend to [AWS Cognito](https://aws.amazon.com/cognito/) and somewhat obsolete.

+## Underlying OS Access
+There are a number of AWS services that enable us to get low and down to the OS level - EMR, EC2, ECS, Elastic BeanStalk and Opswork.
+Other platforms like RDS, DynamoDB do NOT allow access to OS level details.

+## Bastion Hosts
+Create the instance in your public subnet and assign it a public IP address.
+Then, use ssh-agent forwarding or OpenSSH ProxyCommand to connect to your private instances.